-Parent volunteers will be necessary to allow this season to run efficiently.
+Parent volunteers are necessary to allow the season to run efficiently.
 Please read below under 'Parent Volunteers' to see how you can help.

 Who: HRK Homeschool Cross Country is a co-ed running team for High School* (HS 9th-12th grade), Middle School (MS 7th-8th grade), and Grade School (GS 4th-6th grade) that are educated at home full or part-time.
 We do compete in school meets and meet participation is required to be on the team.

 Grade Schoolers will need to run 1 mile for meets but often longer at practices.
 3rd graders will be allowed to participate and train with the 4th-6th grade team at practice.
 However, they are not eligible to participate in meets.
 3rd graders will need to be able to listen to coaches, follow directions, and run with their other teammates.
 Please contact